CiscoMerchan/Calculator_with_reactjs/README.md

     - Create file Botton.jsx
     - First component Button , using `{props.children}`
     - import Button component to check that it is working
+    * The Set the buttons in the calculator